 • Ingestion of contaminants in base drinking water.
+Drinking tap water at MCB Pendleton is not a health hazard.
 MCB Camp Pendleton maintains two water supplies-North System and South System-that supply drinking water to all areas of the base, except for San Mateo Point housing.
 These systems provide drinking water to residents who live on base and personnel who work aboard MCB Camp Pendleton.

 Copper.
-As a result of corrosion of copper pipes in buildings and residences on base, copper concentrations exceeded the EPA action level $(1,300 \ \mu g/L)$ in residential tap samples (1993 -

-1995 and 1997-2005) and in drinking water fountains used by base personnel (2005).
-ATSDR compared the concentrations detected in residential tap and drinking water fountain samples to EPA's Reference Dose (RfD) for chronic, lifetime exposure (0.04 mg/kg/day) and to the range of no-observed-adverse-effect levels (NOAELs) (0.042-814 mg/kg/day).
+As a result of corrosion of copper pipes in buildings and residences on base, copper concentrations exceeded the USEPA action level (1,300 μg/L) in residential tap samples (1993-1995 and 1997-2005) and in drinking water fountains used by base personnel (2005).
+ATSDR compared the concentrations detected in residential tap and drinking water fountain samples to USEPA's Reference Dose (RfD) for chronic, lifetime exposure (0.04 mg/kg/day) and to the range of no-observed-adverse-effect levels (NOAELs) (0.042-814 mg/kg/day).
 Even at the maximum concentrations of copper detected, the estimated 6-year dose for children and 30-year dose for adults were within the range where no adverse effects have been observed.
-However, because copper was detected above the EPA action level in some residential tap samples, MCB Camp Pendleton is implementing a water treatment solution approved by the California Department of Health Services (DHS) to control copper corrosion in the North System.
+However, because copper was detected above the USEPA action level in some residential tap samples, MCB Camp Pendleton is implementing a water treatment solution approved by the California Department of Health Services (DHS) to control copper corrosion in the North System.

 Lead.
 Sampling of water fountains used by base personnel has not detected lead above health-based comparison values.
-However, during sampling in August 2005, lead was detected above the EPA action level in 11 homes in the South System, seven of which were occupied at the time of sampling.
-The families were notified in writing of the exceedences, provided with bottled water, and informed about actions they could take to limit potential exposure to lead.
-In addition, MCB Camp Pendleton offered blood lead screening to all base residents.
-As of September 2006, a total of 1,057 residents had undergone blood lead screening; results received to date were all below concern levels established by the Centers for Disease Control and Prevention (CDC).
-Further, two subsequent sampling events since September 2005 at these 11 homes detected no lead above the EPA action level in drinking water.
-Currently, MCB Camp Pendleton is implementing a water treatment solution approved by DHS to control lead corrosion in the South System.
+However, tap water samples in August 2005 detected lead above the USEPA action level in 11 homes in the South System.
+Seven of these homes were occupied at the time of sampling.
+The families were notified in writing of the sample results, provided with bottled water, and informed about actions they could take to limit potential exposure to lead.

+MCB Camp Pendleton offered blood lead screening to all base residents.
+As of September 2006, a total of 1,057 residents had undergone blood lead screening; results received were all below the 10 ug/dL level of concern established by the Centers for Disease Control and Prevention (CDC).
+Two subsequent sampling events since September 2005 at these 11 homes detected no lead above the USEPA action level in drinking water.

+Corrosion of plumbing in the distribution system and in the homes was identified as the source of the contamination.
+Currently, MCB Pendleton is implementing a water treatment solution approved by DHS to control lead corrosion in the South System.
+Recent drinking water consumer confidence reports indicate that base drinking water meets established standards.
 In the event that residential tap water samples exceed the action level for lead, ATSDR recommends that the base notify these residents and explain measures that can decrease lead concentrations in their tap water.
 In addition, MCB Camp Pendleton should continue to provide educational materials to residents prior to their moving into base housing.